-- As shown in Figures D-1 and D-2, APPENDIX D, the concentrations of parameters chloride and sodium, respectively, within the groundwater at upgradient monitoring well MW2B increased from 2014 to 2018.
+• As shown in Figures D-1 and D-2, APPENDIX D, the concentrations of parameters chloride and sodium, respectively, within the groundwater at upgradient monitoring well MW2B increased from 2014 to 2018.
 Chloride concentrations within the groundwater at monitoring well MW2B have decreased in recent years since reaching the historical upper limit concentration in April 2018.
 The beginning of the increasing trend of chloride and sodium concentrations within the groundwater at MW2B and MW5B coincides with the approximate time of construction of Energy Drive north and west of the Site, as well as the on-site roadways and parking lots.

 As such, the increasing concentrations of chloride and sodium are interpreted to be attributed to the application of de-icing salt during the winter season.
-It is noted that the 2023 and historical concentrations of chloride and sodium within the groundwater at MW2B and MW5B have satisfied their respective ODWS aesthetic objectives. - As shown in Figure D-1, Appendix D the concentration of the salt-related parameter chloride within the groundwater at downgradient monitoring well MW4 was generally stable since monitoring began until it began increasing in November 2016.
-Elevated concentrations of chloride have been observed since 2017, although the concentration of chloride at MW4 met the ODWS in November 2023.
+It is noted that the 2024 and historical concentrations of chloride and sodium within the groundwater at MW2B and MW5B have satisfied their respective ODWS aesthetic objectives.

+As shown in Figure D-1, Appendix D the concentration of the salt-related parameter chloride within the groundwater at downgradient monitoring well MW4 was generally stable since monitoring began until it began increasing in November 2016.
+Elevated concentrations of chloride have been observed since 2017.
 As shown in Figures D-2, D-4, D-5, and D-6, Appendix D, the concentrations of additional salt-related parameters sodium, calcium, magnesium, and potassium, respectively, within the groundwater at monitoring well MW4, were also generally stable until they started increasing in November 2017.
 For the salt-related parameters, only chloride and sodium have an ODWS aesthetic objective.

-In November 2023, the concentration of sodium (575 milligrams per litre (mg/L)) was greater than the ODWS aesthetic objectives of 200 mg/L, while the chloride concentration (2 mg/L) at MW4 met the ODWS aesthetic objectives of 250 mg/L. - The internal assessment and downgradient monitoring locations MW5 and MW3, respectively, are in closer proximity to the DYEC facility than MW4.
+In November 2024, the concentration of chloride (2,120 milligrams per litre (mg/L)) was greater than the ODWS aesthetic objectives of 250 mg/L. Sodium concentration (835 mg/L) was also greater than the ODWS aesthetic objectives of 200 mg/L.

+- The internal assessment and downgradient monitoring locations MW5 and MW3, respectively, are in closer proximity to the DYEC facility than MW4.
 As shown in Figures D-1, D-2, D-4, D-5 and D-6, APPENDIX D, the concentrations of chloride, sodium, calcium, magnesium, and potassium, have been consistently lower within the groundwater at monitoring nests MW5 and MW3 compared to that of the groundwater at monitoring location MW4.
-As such, there is no indication that the elevated concentrations of these above-noted parameters detected within MW4 have migrated downgradient within the shallow groundwater. - In 2023, bicarbonate, sodium and/or chloride concentrations observed in groundwater collected from wells MW1, MW2B, MW3A, MW4, MW5A and MW5B presented historical maximums. - In 2023, boron concentrations within the groundwater across the site have decreased or remained the same when compared to the 2022 monitoring event.
-In 2023, magnesium concentrations within the groundwater across the site have generally remained stable or fluctuated within historical ranges when compared to the 2022 monitoring event, with the exception of magnesium at MW4 which presented an historical maximum concentration.
+As such, there is no indication that the elevated concentrations of these above-noted parameters detected within MW4 have migrated downgradient within the shallow groundwater. - In 2024, sodium and/or chloride concentrations observed in groundwater collected from wells MW1, MW2B, MW3A, MW4, MW5A and MW5B presented historical maximums. - In 2024, boron concentrations within the groundwater across the site have decreased or remained the same when compared to the 2023 monitoring event.
+In 2024, magnesium concentrations within the groundwater across the site have generally remained stable or fluctuated within historical ranges when compared to the 2023 monitoring event, with the exception of magnesium at MW4 which presented an historical maximum concentration.